|Debut:||October 11, 1969

 Played 13 regular-season games for 1971-72 Nova Scotia team that went on to win AHL Calder Cup, but did not appear in postseason. ...
 Played 25 regular-season games for 1972-73 Montreal team that went on to win regular-season title and Stanley Cup championship, but did not play for team in postseason and therefore could not have his name on Stanley Cup.
 The team did, however, chose to present him with a Stanley Cup ring for his contribution.

 Nov.
-4, 1971 -- Traded by Los Angeles with Denis DeJordy, Noel Price, and Doug Robinson in exchange for Rogatien Vachon.
-May 1973 -- WHA rights traded by Cleveland to Quebec in exchange for future considerations.
+4, 1971 -- Traded by Los Angeles with Denis DeJordy, Noel Price, and Doug Robinson for Rogatien Vachon.
+May 1973 -- WHA rights traded by Cleveland to Quebec for future considerations.
 May 26, 1973 -- Signed WHA contract with Quebec.
-May 29, 1973 -- NHL rights traded by Montreal with Chuck Arnason and Bob Murray to Atlanta for future considerations (cash).
-June 30, 1976 -- Traded by Quebec (WHA) to Birmingham in exchange for future considerations (Jim Dorey in October 1976).
+May 29, 1973 -- NHL rights traded by Montreal with Chuck Arnason and Bob Murray to Atlanta for future considerations (1974 first-round pick -- Rick Chartraw, 1977 third-round pick -- Pierre Lagace, and cash).
+June 30, 1976 -- Traded by Quebec (WHA) to Birmingham for future considerations (Jim Dorey in October 1976).
 July 7, 1978 -- WHA rights sold by Birmingham to Quebec.
 June 9.
 1979 -- NHL rights retained by Quebec after Atlanta opted not to reclaim him prior to 1979 NHL Expansion Draft.

 Missed part of 1970-71 season with shoulder injury. ...
 Missed start of 1981-82 season with back injury, suffered during Quebec's training camp in September 1981.